Cloudperry/the-witness-puzzle-maker/docs/implementation.md

 # Failed attempt at Algorithm X
 At first I tried implementing dancing links algorithm x and at least my dancing links implementation was correct.
 The algorithm x itself was mostly working.
 However it didn't correctly identify some of the correct solutions.
 I couldn't make it work properly for some reason.
 That failed attempt can be found in experiments/dlx.nim (with a lot of debug prints but unfortunately no usage examples).
+I learned a lot about Algorithm X and dancing links while trying to make the algorithm work.

+# Used Algorithm X implementation
-I learned a lot about algorithm x and dancing links while trying to make the algorithm work.
-Currently the project contains a working implementation of algorithm x based on a very simple Python version I found online.
+Currently the project contains a working implementation of Algorithm X based on a very simple Python version I found online.
 This implementation uses hash tables instead of dancing links to represent the problem matrix.
 I have changed many variable names from that original Python solution to be a lot more descriptive.

 # Time complexity analysis